Cosplay Lip Sync Showdown

 How to Enter

-- Sign-up for the Kumoricon 2018 Cosplay Lip Sync Showdown is now open.
+- Applications for the Kumoricon 2019 Cosplay Lip Sync Showdown are now open.

-- The total number that will be allowed this year will be 15 acts.
+- The maximum number that will be allowed this year will be 18 acts.

 - This year, participants will be required to audition for the contest.
-There are 2 ways for you to audition:
+To do so you must:

 - Entrants will be chosen by a small panel of judges and contacted with a week of the submission deadline.
-All other entries will be put on a waitlist in case of drop outs.
+The top 5 entries not in the show will be put on a waitlist.

 - Entrants are required to attend the Check-In and Rehearsal and to show up at the requested time for the contest itself.
 Entrants who miss any of these events may be disqualified.
+This applies to waitlisted entries as well up until check-in.
 Please see the official Kumoricon schedule (once released) for times and locations of required meetings and activities.

 - Kumoricon is an all-ages-friendly event.
 Content should not go beyond a mild PG-13.